AI-estimated baseline profile. Be the first to log a session!

 What does Dark Roast Tieguanyin taste like?

-This oolong from Fujian, China offers a distinctive drinking experience.
 This dark roast Tieguanyin offers a profound aromatic journey, starting with deep notes of heavy roast coffee and tar.
 It evolves to reveal rich flavors of baked cinnamon apples, oak, and charred vege.
-It sits in the "Roasted" and "Woody" and "Caramel" flavor families, so expect a cup that leans roasted and woody and caramel.
+It leans roasted, woody and caramel.

 How should I brew Dark Roast Tieguanyin?